DanielHe4rt/killercoda-labs/first-example/intro.md

 ---

 This lab demonstrates, using a hands-on example, how you can create a high availability application using Twitch chat as a target.
-You’ll try create your own environment on Scylla and connect it to many Twitch chats as you can, and dump all the chat messages at the time.
+You’ll create your own environment with Scylla and connect it to many Twitch chats as you can, and dump all the chat messages at the time.

 We will use NodeJS but the example is valid to any language/technology you want that has a Driver available.